 TIMP2 (TIMP Metallopeptidase Inhibitor 2) is a Protein Coding gene.
-Diseases associated with TIMP2 include esophagitis and inguinal hernia.
-Among its related pathways are Degradation of the extracellular matrix and Matrix Metalloproteinases.
+Diseases associated with TIMP2 include Conjunctivochalasis and Inguinal Hernia.
+Among its related pathways are p70S6K Signaling and CREB Pathway.
 GO annotations related to this gene include integrin binding and enzyme activator activity.
 An important paralog of this gene is TIMP4.

 UniProtKB/Swiss-Prot for TIMP2 Gene

 Complexes with metalloproteinases (such as collagenases) and irreversibly inactivates them by binding to their catalytic zinc cofactor.
 Known to act on MMP-1, MMP-2, MMP-3, MMP-7, MMP-8, MMP-9, MMP-10, MMP-13, MMP-14, MMP-15, MMP-16 and MMP-19.